mintpepper95/KnowledgeIsPower/Javascript/Equality in JS.md

 let a = '0';
 let b = 0;

+// Rule of conversion - convert from object to string, then string to number if necessary

 // Double equality performs type coercion before comparison
 // Here 'a' is converted to number before comparison. a == b; // true